bioinf/Sibelia/USAGE.md

 	Sibelia -s loose -a Helicobacter_pylori.fasta

-Synteny blocks can be visualized with interactive diagrams.
-To generate such diagram use option "--d3" (see section "d3" visualization"):

-	Sibelia --d3 -s loose Helicobacter_pylori.fasta

-Synteny blocks are also can be visualized with "Circos" (see section "Circos" visualization").
+Synteny blocks are visualized with an interactive diagram (see section "d3" visualization").
+The blocks are also can be visualized with "Circos" (see section "Circos" visualization").
+While "Circos" is better for publications, "d3" diagram is better for analysis.

 Genomes from the "examples" dir were taken from [5, 6].
 Not that you can specify multiple FASTA files, just separate them with spaces.